amitrakshar01/Path-to-become-a-Quantum-Scientist/README.md

 ## Reason for this repo:

 I will be studying from the very basics of Quantum Computing, starting from today(27th June, 2021).
-Everyday I study I would be commiting the Research Papers I studied during the day and also the code(if I write any on that day) for Quantum Circuit simulation.
+Everyday I study, I would be commiting the Research Papers I studied during the day and also the code(if I write any on that day) for Quantum Circuit simulation.
 If I simulate any circuit, I would even post the png form of that circuit.
 People interested to join with me in this study can star this repo and follow me for updates.

 ## What is Quantum Computing?